ibexa/documentation-developer/docs/guide/extending/extending_udw.md

 ### Required properties

-Without all the following properties the Universal Discovery module will not work.
+Without all the following properties the Universal Discovery Widget will not work.

 **onConfirm** _{Function}_ - a callback to be invoked when a user clicks on the confirm button in a Universal Discovery popup.
 The function takes one param: `content` which is an array of Content item structs.